tinymce/tinymce-docs/plugins/a11ychecker.md

 ### I1 - Image ALT text

-**Rule description:** This rule checks that all images have an alt text so screen readers and other assistive technologies can correctly present the content to your users that can't see the images visually.
+**Rule description:** This rule checks that all images have alternative (`alt`) text for screen readers and other assistive technologies.

 #### {{pluginname}} rule details - I1